Coronavirus Researchers Are Using High-Tech Methods to Predict Where the Virus Might Go Next

 Related Stories

 As of early February, Healthmap’s 2019-nCov data visualization shows China covered with colored dots.
-Yellow means fewer than 10 cases have been reported in a particular location, with darker shades of orange indicates higher concentrations of infections.
+Yellow means fewer than 10 cases have been reported in a particular location, with darker shades of orange indicating higher concentrations of infections.
 Red means more than 50 people have been sickened.
 Across the country, smaller cities appear as swarms of yellow, while Hubei province, the center of the current outbreak of the novel coronavirus, is covered in red.
 More yellow dots mark cities around the world — Tokyo, Chicago, Paris — where the virus has made landfall.

 “It was just a different way to view what was taking place,” says Brownstein.
 “And in fact what ended up happening is government agencies started recognizing the value of this sort of intelligence gathering online.”
 Healthmap is now being used as a data source in the Early Alerting and Reporting project, an international collaboration among public health institutions, including the CDC, that aims to quickly detect biological threats around the world.
 It’s also used in the WHO’s Epidemic Intelligence from Open Sources initiative, which is intended to rapidly pick up on possible public health threats.